nvidia-holoscan/holohub/applications/cuda_quantum/README.md

 1. Clone the repository and navigate to the `cuda_quantum` directory containing.

+2. Install the requirements `pip install -r requirements.txt`

-2. Either use or replace the `'hamiltonian'` in `cuda_quantum.yaml` dependent on the physical system you wish to model.
+3. Either use or replace the `'hamiltonian'` in `cuda_quantum.yaml` dependent on the physical system you wish to model.

-3. Run the application with the command `python cuda_quantum.py`.
+4. Run the application with the command `python cuda_quantum.py`.

 ## Operators